AlibabaCloudDocs/smartag/intl.en-US/Best Practices/Configure Smart Access Gateway as the backup of a physical connection/Configuration overview.md

 -   The CIDR block of the VPC to connect.
 In this tutorial, the CIDR block of the VPC is 192.168.0.0/24.
 -   Local server/client IP address

-    Plan the IP address of the local server/client according to your needs.
+    Plan the IP address of the local server/client as needed.
 In this tutorial, the IP address 192.168.3.0/24 is used.

 -   The IP address used by the device to connect to the Layer-3 switches